jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

     <img src= "Images\dataviz_circles.png" alt="map with circles showcasing earthquake locations near Alaska">
 </p>

-##Assignment task##: change at least 2 settings related to the symbolization, and tell us 1) *what* you changed and 2) provide an explanation for *why* you changed them, based on lecture material or readings.
-This should be at least 2 sentences per setting.
+**Assignment task**: change at least 2 settings related to the symbolization, and tell us 1) *what* you changed and 2) provide an explanation for *why* you changed them, based on lecture material or readings.
+This should be at least 2 sentences per setting.<br>
+*Color palette note: Consider the "firefly" guideline on a dark basemap.
+Typically it's best to assign the light/bright color to the high magnitude values.
+Try it out and decide for yourself.*

 ### Step 5: Publish your style